 Admission to the doctoral program and application documents to be submitted

 General information about the doctorate at the Faculty of Humanities and Social Sciences’ can be found here.

-The application for admission must include the following documents (documents 1-4 online; document 5 also by surface mail):
+The application for admission must include the following documents (documents 1-4 online; document 5 has to be handed in as a physical document [e.g. by surface mail])

 - University education (most recent degree: title, subject) first supervisor of the doctoral thesis at the University of Basel